nydiokar/talking-glasses/docs/hardware/board_pinout_guide.md

 The following has been tested and confirmed working:
 - Basic serial communication
 - Status LED (GPIO48) - single red LED, active LOW
 - I2C functionality on pins D8/D9 (GPIO8/GPIO9)

+## Pin Mapping Pattern

+There's a pattern in how physical pin labels map to GPIO numbers:

+1. For pins D0-D7: The GPIO number is D-number + 3
+   - For example: D2 connects to GPIO5 (2+3), D5 connects to GPIO8 (5+3)

+2. For pins D8-D9: These connect to GPIO17 and GPIO18 respectively

+This pattern is important when writing code that needs to access specific pins, as you must use the GPIO number, not the physical pin label.